deepomicslab/PStrain-tracer/README.md

 - ```-DBM``` Marker genes fasta file from MetaPhlAn database.
 Download and uncompressed from [MetaPhlAn](http://cmprod1.cibio.unitn.it/biobakery3/metaphlan_databases/).
 Files in .bz2 or .fna or .gz are acceptable.
+- [option] ```-N``` The threshold N of genome number.
+When the genomes in the corresponding species > N, we will randomly select N genomes to construct tree.

 ### Outputs
 - tree.nwk A tree of selected genomes and input strain in newick format.
 - *sorted_distance.txt For each strain, have an output with genomes in incremental distance.